baibaichen/Blog2/c++/Chapter 8 Value Categories.md

 #### Value Categories of Basic Expressions

 Examples of lvalues are:

-• An expression that is just the name of a variable, function, or data member (except a plain value member of an rvalue)
+- An expression that is just the name of a variable, function, or data member (except a **plain value member** of an rvalue)
-• An expression that is just a string literal (e.g., "hello")
+- An expression that is just a string literal (e.g., `"hello"`)
-• The return value of a function if it is declared to return an lvalue reference (return type Type&)
+- The return value of a function if it is declared to return an lvalue reference (return type Type&)
-• Any reference to a function, even when marked with std::move() (see below)
+- Any reference to a function, even when marked with std::move() (<u>see below</u>)
-• The result of the built-in unary * operator (i.e., what dereferencing a raw pointer yields) Examples of prvalues are:
+- The result of the built-in unary `*` operator (i.e., what dereferencing a raw pointer yields)

+Examples of prvalues are:
-• Expressions that consist of a built-in literal that is not a string literal (e.g., 42, true, or nullptr)
+- Expressions that consist of a built-in literal that is not a string literal (e.g., `42`, `true`, or `nullptr`)
-• The return type of a function if it is declared to return by value (return type Type)
+- The return type of a function if it is declared to return by value (return type Type)
-• The result of the built-in unary & operator (i.e., what taking the address of an expression yields)
+- The result of the built-in unary & operator (i.e., what taking the address of an expression yields)
-• A lambda expression
+- A lambda expression

 Examples of xvalues are:
-• The result of marking an object with std::move()
+- The result of marking an object with std::move()
-• A cast to an rvalue reference of an object type (not a function type)
+- A cast to an rvalue reference of an object type (not a function type)
-• The returned value of a function if it is declared to return an rvalue reference (return type Type&&)
+- The returned value of a function if it is declared to return an rvalue reference (return type Type&&)
-• A non-static value member of an rvalue (see below)
+- A non-static value member of an rvalue (see below)

 For example: